Time-evolving coronal modelling of the solar maximum around the solar storms in May 2024 by COCONUT: Numerical results

-In this subsection, we further evaluate the impact of grid cell sizes on the time-evolving coronal simulation results.
-We find that reducing the cell size in the tangential direction to one-quarter of that in the $5_{th}$-level grid mesh, yielding a resolution a little higher than that of the synchronized magnetograms, leads to an increase of more than $40\%$ in the simulated magnetic flux at 0.1 AU.
-The $6_{th}$-level grid mesh achieves the desired accuracy in capturing large-scale coronal structures while maintaining high computational efficiency and numerical stability for global coronal simulations near solar maximum.

-To enable comparison across unstructured meshes with different resolutions, the simulation results are first interpolated onto a structured mesh with a resolution of $150 \times 300$ cells in the tangential direction.
-The interpolation is performed using the radial basis function (RBF) method proposed in \cite{Wang_2022}, which is numerically stable, spatially accurate, and computationally efficient.
-All comparisons are conducted using the interpolated solutions on the structured mesh.
+In this subsection, we further evaluate the impact of the grid cell sizes on the time-evolving coronal simulation results.
+When the cell size is reduced in the tangential direction to one-quarter of that in the fifth-level grid mesh, which yields a resolution that is slightly higher than that of the synchronised magnetograms, the simulated magnetic flux at 0.1 AU increases by more than $40\%$ .
+The sixth-level grid mesh achieves the desired accuracy in capturing large-scale coronal structures while maintaining high computational efficiency and numerical stability for global coronal simulations near solar maximum.
+The simulation results were first interpolated onto a structured mesh with a resolution of $150 \times 300$ cells in the tangential direction to enable a comparison across unstructured meshes with different resolutions.
+The interpolation was performed using the radial basis function method proposed by \cite{Wang_2022}, which is numerically stable, spatially accurate, and computationally efficient.
+All comparisons were conducted using the interpolated solutions on the structured mesh.